Programs > Brochure

 |Language Prerequisite:||No||Degree Level:||1st year u/g students, 2nd year u/g students, 3rd year u/g students|

 |Time Away:||Summer||Housing options:||Student Responsibilty with support from IIP and/or Host Organization|

 Intern Responsibilities: The IIP interns will work on one or more of the following projects:

-Impact Research - This IIP intern would produce further research on Aidha's ‚success stories.’
-This is a survey/ tracing project to reach out to Aidha's alumni and assess Aidha's impact given their current situation.
-Questions Aidha would like to answer are:
+2. Impact & Research - The intern will be conducting research on Aidha's ‚success stories.™ This is a survey/ tracing project to reach out to our alumni and assess Aidha's impact given their current situation.
+Questions we would like to answer are:

 Qualifications: IIP candidates with a passion for non-profit work and empowering others and who have interests in any of the following areas: business, law, research, marketing, women empowerment, education, and migration issues, are encouraged to apply.
 Singapore is an English-speaking country, but an intern with Mandarin, Tamil, Bahasa, or Bangla language skills would be equipped to make a unique contribution.
 Candidates with strong verbal and written skills, cross-cultural sensitivity, knowledge of Microsoft (MS) Office Suite, strong research, writing, and analytical skills, and the ability to work both independently and in a team are encouraged to apply.
 Interns need to be available to work 1-2 Sundays a month on campus as required.